 I’m not a marriage counselor

 At parent-teacher conferences, let’s stick to your child’s progress, not how your husband doesn’t help you around the house.
-This is what your child’s principal is secretly thinking.
+Your child’s principal also has a lot to say, these are the 22 things your child’s principal is secretly thinking.

 We hate testing too

 We’re sick of standardized testing and having to “teach to the test.”